Sarathy Korwar: Career

 In August 2022, Korwar announced his third studio album KALAK and released the single "Utopia Is A Colonial Project".
 The "polyrhythmic anthem" was accompanied by a music video choreographed by Elliott Gonzo and starring award-winning dancer Botis Seva.
 Speaking about the title of the single, Korwar says: "ideas of utopia are intrinsically linked to the mindset of settler colonialism.
 It comes from seeing the natural world as an inanimate resource rather than a living, sentient being.
 We need to be anti-utopian, and anti-dystopian.
 We need to be able to imagine futures drastically different to the kind of ‘utopias’ that are being sold by right-wing populist politicians in South Asia and beyond".

-The album KALAK was recorded at Real World Studios with acclaimed New York electronic musician, DJ and producer Photay and was released on 11th November 2022.
-The record features The Comet Is Coming's on Danalogue on synths, Tamar Osborn on baritone sax, Al MacSween on keys, Magnus Mehta on percussion and vocalist Kushal Gaya of Melt Yourself Down.
+The album KALAK was recorded at Real World Studios with acclaimed New York electronic musician, DJ and producer Photay and was released on 11 November 2022.
+The record features The Comet Is Coming's Danalogue on synths, Tamar Osborn on baritone sax, Al MacSween on keys, Magnus Mehta on percussion and vocalist Kushal Gaya of Melt Yourself Down.
 Korwar describes the album as "Indo-futurism" and much of the music on the album is written on cyclical rhythmic concepts, which Korwar connects to how many people in "South Asia envisage [their] relationship to the future and the past in ideas of cyclicality".
 The Guardian awarded KALAK 5/5 stars, named it "Global Album of the Month" and described it as "a deft, warming album.

 Korwar has also collaborated with Shabaka Hutchings, clarinettist Arun Ghosh and producer Hieroglyphic Being, as well as groups Penya and Ill Considered.
 He has toured with Kamasi Washington, Yussef Kamaal and Moses Boyd.